wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Check the requirements below and choose an installation method to start installing the Wazuh dashboard.

-- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: You install this component by running a script that automates the installation and configuration process.
+- :doc:`Wazuh installation assistant <unattended>`: Install this component by running an assistant that automates the installation and configuration process.

-- :ref:`Step-by-step installation <wazuh_dashboard_step_by_step>`: Install this component manually following detailed step-by-step instructions.
+- :doc:`Step-by-step installation <step-by-step>`: Install this component following detailed step-by-step instructions.

 .. thumbnail:: /images/installation/Wazuh-Dashboard-Installation-3.png